johnperry-math/Agnesi/README.md

 ## Structure

 The source code is in Kotlin and compiles to JavaScript.
-Once Kotlin compiles to WebAssembly, I hope to bypass JavaScript entirely.
+Once Kotlin compiles to WebAssembly, I intend to bypass JavaScript entirely.

 Currently, there are two main files.